EMPRI-DEVOPS/git-privacy/README.md

 Intended for manual use:

 ```
+git-privacy -log       # git log like function
-gitprivacy -clean     # Removes commits from the DB that no longer exist in your repository
+git-privacy -clean     # Removes commits from the DB that no longer exist in your repository
-gitprivacy -anonymize # Changes dates on each commit in your repository
+git-privacy -anonymize # Changes dates on each commit in your repository
 ```